Thumbnail image

 Impact

-The final user research report was presented to the CTO, helping shape the AI adoption roadmap and secure stakeholder buy-in.
+The final user research report was presented to the Chief Technology Officer, helping shape the AI adoption roadmap at Berkeley IT.
+Checkout the Spring 2025 Information Technology Survey Analysis here

 The Challenge